Virtualization-projects/ee-workshop/README.md

 5. Repeat step 4 but with a new network called `front-tier`.

 6. Now we're going to use the fast way to create your application using `Stacks`.
-In the left panel, click `Shared Resources`, `Stacks` and then `Create Stack` in the upper right corner.
+In the left panel, click `Shared Resources`-> `Stacks` and then `Create Stack` in the upper right corner.

 	![](./images/ucp_shared_stacks.png)